30. Traditional B&W Photogrpahy: Constructing & Using a Pinhole Camera

 Once you have a hole, sand it down so both sides are nice and flat (an uneven opening can distort the light).

-You can cover this pinhole with a thick piece of tape, to use as your "shutter".
+You can cover this pinhole with a thick piece of tape, to use as your "shutter" (or you can simply put a finger over it, and release it once it's in position).

 Now you're ready to paint your box.
-Regulations at my school forbid using spray paint, but a matte black spray can is ideal for this job (spraying outside, in a field, with a big piece of cardboard underneath to keep any of the paint from getting where it shouldn't).
+Regulations at my school forbid using spray paint (and it smells), but a matte black paint is ideal for this job.
+If you plan on using spray paint (teachers) do its outside in a field, with a big piece of cardboard underneath to keep any of the paint from getting where it shouldn't, and wear a mask.
+Better yet, find a water-based matte black paint for students to use - they have these things at Home Depot.

-You'd also want to wear a mask.
-At our school we use black acrylic instead to paint the insides of the box.
+At our school we use black acrylic to paint the insides of the box.
 It's better than nothing, but acrylic paint can by quite glossy, which you don't want.
 Any shiny surfaces can cause light to bounce around like a ping-pong ball.
+There are so many things that can go wrong with these cameras (many of my students consider this the most frustrating assignment of the year), so you want to limit all confounding variables.

 When your box is painted and dry, congratulations!
 You're ready to start taking pictures!